What will you see in Japan?

 There are 12 large cities with over one million in population in Japan.

-Tokyo is the capital of Japan and it is overwhelming big.
+Tokyo is the capital of Japan and is overwhelming big.

 Old cities & towns